Dragonite: Critical reception

 Dragonite's design has been contrasted with Dragonair's, with speculation being made by fans that it was not originally intended to evolve from Dragonair.
 Dot Esports writer Emily Morrow explained that this speculation came from what she described as "completely different" designs.
 Nintendo Life staff questioned the design progression from Dragonair to Dragonite, saying that there was nothing about Dragonair's design that suggested it would evolve to gain wings or limbs.
 Despite this, they all agreed that Dragonite was a good Pokémon.
 Destructoid writer James Stephanie Sterling was critical of Dragonite for being cute instead of fearsome, further criticizing it as a downgrade from Dragonair, who they found awesome instead of a disappointment like Dragonite.
 TheGamer writer Jon Eakin felt that the switch didn't make sense, believing that Dragonite was more similar to Charizard than Dragonair or Dratini.

 Dragonite is considered a particularly powerful Pokémon.
 Parade writer Oliver Brandt considered Dragonite one of the best Pokémon, attributing it to both its cuteness and power.
 In Red and Green, Dragonite was considered a threatening Pokémon due to its use of Wrap which, in these games, rendered the opponent unable to attack during this.
 USA Today writer Cian Maher considered Dragonite his favorite Dragon-type, as well as one of his favorite Pokémon of all time.
 He believed that it was a consistently strong Pokémon, as well as having significant appearances in the anime and side games.
 Emily Morrow stated that it was as close to a Legendary as a non-Legendary could, noting that Lance's Dragonites in FireRed and LeafGreen were among the more powerful opponents.
 In their "Pokémon of the Day" series, IGN staff felt that, despite it being powerful, it was an overrated Pokémon.
 They stated that its moves are powerful, noting though that its Dragon/Flying typing made it vulnerable to Ice-type moves.
 They argued that it was a popular Pokémon, though stating that its high level of popularity was a turnoff.

+Mega Evolution

+Mega Dragonite received mixed reception when it was introduced in Pokémon Legends: Z-A. Destructoid editor Kyle Ferreia described the Mega Evolution as a "de-evolution" and criticized the addition of the wings and pearls, stating that the additions make the Pokémon too similar to Dragonair.
+Polygon editor Patricia Hernandez wrote that fans liked the design, but also wrote that some fans were "baffled" by the wings.
+Hernandez also described Mega Dragonite in comparsion to Dragonite as "a beefed-up version of the golden wyrm that's adorned with majestic wings."